open-telemetry/opentelemetry-js/packages/sdk-trace/README.md

 Roughly speaking `sdk-trace` is `sdk-trace-base` with any reading of environment variables *removed*.

-The specific API changes are as follows
+The specific API changes are as follows:

 - **BasicTracerProvider -> TracerProvider** class name change
   - The `generalLimits` constructor option is no longer supported.
     The caller must merge those limits into the `spanLimits` argument.